MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 <a name="download"><a/>
 ### Download R Server installer

-Get the zipped RServerSetup installer file from one of the following download sites.
+You can get the gzipped installation file from one of the following download sites.

 | Site | Edition | Details |
 |------|---------|---------|